 - new information not known by the charged student at the time of the hearing that likely would significantly alter the hearing panel’s understanding of the case;

 - sanction(s) disproportionate to the severity of the violation; and/or

 - incorrect procedure that substantially impacted the fairness of the judicial board hearing.

-The appeal request may include one letter from one character reference (current Lynchburg College student, faculty, or staff member only).
-Appeal requests may result in decisions to uphold all original decisions made by the judicial board, to reverse or modify in any way the original decisions, or to return the case to the judicial board for a new hearing.
+The appeal request may include one letter from one character reference, regardless of whether a different character reference letter was submitted during the hearing.
+A character reference must be a current University of Lynchburg student, faculty, or staff member who did not participate in the hearing in another capacity.
+An appeal request may result in a decision to uphold all original decisions made by the judicial board, to reverse or modify in any way the original decisions, or to return the case to the judicial board for a new hearing.

-An appeal request concerning decisions rendered through a judicial board hearing must be submitted in writing to the Office of the Dean of Students within two class days after the hearing ended.
+An appeal request concerning decisions rendered through a judicial board hearing must be submitted in writing to the Office of the Dean of Students within two weekdays (Monday-Friday) after the hearing ended.
 The Office of the Dean of Students forwards the appeal request to the appropriate review person.
 In general, appeal requests are resolved by the vice president and dean for student development.
-If the vice president participated significantly in pre-hearing address of the matter or in the hearing, then the appeal is resolved by the president of the College or his designee.
-Appeals of academic integrity policies are typically delegated to the vice president and dean for academic affairs.
+If the vice president participated significantly in pre-hearing address of the matter or in the hearing, then the appeal is resolved by the president of the University or the president’s designee.
+Appeals of academic integrity policies are typically delegated to the provost and vice president of academic affairs.

 When making an appeal outcome decision, the review person may reference the written appeal request, all documents concerning the case, the audio recording of the original hearing and all information presented in that proceeding, as well as interview the chairperson of the original hearing panel regarding procedures followed and decisions made.